Nurses take ownership of rads discrepancies

 "If there is a discrepancy they are required to write it up," says Julie Carrigan, RN, BSN, CEN, one of two patient care coordinators designated to oversee the new process.

 If the physician still is in the building, the radiologist will call him or her and give notifications about the discrepancy.
 "For example, they may tell them they found a discrepancy in a chest X-ray and suggest a CT scan," she says.
-However, sometimes they might be read after the patient has been discharged, which makes the situation a little more complicated, Carrigan reports.
+However, sometimes they might be read after the patient has been discharged, which makes the situation a little more complicated, she says.

 "I then go back into the PACS, where there is a place for a 'discrepancy acknowledgement,'" she says.
 "I will either enter the fact that I was not able to get in touch with the patient and will send a letter, or, if did I contact them, I type it in the system and the discrepancy goes away."